satheeshpolu/backend-application/README.md

 ## Setup MSSQL Server in your machine

-Note: Follow the official website to setup
+Note: Please adhere to the instructions provided on the official website to complete the setup.

 ## Setup Database config